This post contains affiliate links.

 If you follow these guidelines and allow for controlled and safe fighting, you should have nothing to worry about within a month.

 Do you know what foods are toxic to pigs?
-Learn the facts in my post.
+Learn the facts in my post about pigs and pet food.